nbtk/tsubame/README.md

 # Example

 ## Simple traceroute command
 There is a simple traceroute code at the main block in the module.
-You can use as a command like this.
+You can use as a command as follows.
 ```
 $ sudo ./traceroute.py example.com
 traceroute to example.com (93.184.216.34), 32 hops max